vizionfox/soulspawners-eng/README.md

 ## Installation
 1. Put the built JAR in your server's `plugins` folder.
-2. Edit `config.yml` to your liking: drop chance, item, recipe.
+2. Edit `config.yml` to your liking: drop chance, item, recipe, and blacklisted mobs.
 3. Restart the server.

 ## License